dennisjooo/act-natural/README.md

 - **Characters**: AI actors doing their best to stay in character
 - **Narrator**: Adds dramatic flair when things get interesting
 - **Orchestrator**: Makes sure characters actually talk to each other

+## Technical Notes and Ideas

+- Using Groq's LLMs (Gemma 2 for orchestrator, Llama 3.1 8B for characters, and Llama 3.1 70B for scenario generation)
+- Highly recommend using more powerful models for the orchestrator and scenario generation
+- Langchain is used to manage the conversation history and to keep track of the characters' internal monologues
+- Would be fun to add a vector database to keep track of the characters' memories, or even better, a graph database
+- Also fun to add dice rolls and other randomness to the character's actions (ala D&D), that being said the current implementation is pretty janky and could use some work.